Office Furniture Design Tips

 Foolproof Tips for Working from Home in Comfort and Style

 Over the last 18 months, many offices adapted to the government mandates by quickly shifting to a work-from-home model.
-Now, as the return to work seems to be experiencing a bit of a setback, the where and how we complete our work may be shifting once again.
-If you will be working from home full or part-time, incorporating modern home office furniture concepts into your at-home office can ensure you are working in comfort and style.
+Now, as the return to work seems to be finding a bit of a setback, the where and how we do our work may be shifting once again.
+If you will be working from home full or part-time, using modern home office furniture concepts into your home office can ensure you are working in comfort and style.

-The future of work for American’s may be a hybrid model.
-Hybrid work by definition means working from home 25- 75% of the time.
-Employees who worked hybrid at the height of the pandemic experienced better mental health, stronger work relationships, and feelings of burnout decreased.
-In a recent report out of Accenture, 83% of 9,326 workers surveyed say they prefer a hybrid model — in which they can work remotely at least 25% of the time.
+The future of work for many may be a hybrid model.
+The hybrid model means working from home 25- 75% of the time.
+Employees who worked hybrid at the height of the pandemic saw better mental health, stronger work relationships, and limited feelings of burnout.

 Flexibility in Working Environments

-This flexible way of working, or what is referred to as the productivity anywhere model, is being incorporated into a majority of organizations that are experiencing high growth.
-Organizations that are experiencing negative or zero growth are primarily focused on the physical location of work or the actual location of the work environment.
+This flexible way of work, or what is referred to as the productivity anywhere model, is being used in a majority of companies that are seeing high growth.
+Organizations that are seeing negative or zero growth are mainly focused on the physical location of work or the actual location of the work space.

-Whether we like it or not, the pandemic has changed how businesses operate, and now more than ever workplace flexibility needs to be a focus.
-The key to an organization’s success is placing a higher value on employee safety, comfort, and productivity.
-Successful organizations are adapting to the ongoing changes we are facing in an agile manner.
+Whether we like it or not, the pandemic has changed how we operate, and now more than ever office flexibility needs to be a focus.
+The key to an organization’s success is placing a higher value on employee safety, comfort, and production.
+Successful companies are adapting to the constant change we are facing in an agile manner.

 Successful organizations are adapting to the ongoing changes we are facing in an agile manner.

-The office will still be an important piece, especially for millennials and younger employees that will represent up to 75% of the workforce by 2025.
+The office will still be a key piece, especially for millennials and younger employees that will represent up to 75% of the workforce by 2025.
 This younger demographic is not thriving in the work-from-home environment.
-They are looking for face-to-face interactions and collaboration to enhance their work and career development.
-A hybrid model may be the best solution to meet the needs of a diverse workforce.
+They are looking for an interaction and collaboration to enhance their work and career development.
+A hybrid model may be the best option to meet the needs of a diverse workforce.

-The statistics on the hybrid work trends show that many companies and employees will be moving to this model as the year goes on.
-No matter what percentage of time you will be spending at home, here are tips for working from home in comfort and style.
+The stats on the hybrid work trends show that many companies and workers will be moving to this model as the year goes on.
+No matter how much of the time you will be spending at home, here are tips for working from home in comfort and style.

-When it comes to comfort, ergonomic furniture, and office equipment may have the biggest impact.
-When working from home, much of your time is spent in a chair in front of a computer screen.
-Offices have been integrating ergonomic seating into their workstation designs for the last several years The importance of these elements in your modern home office furniture is just as important.
+When it comes to comfort, ergonomic pieces, and office equipment may have the biggest impact.
+When working at home, much of your time is spent in a chair in front of a computer screen.
+Offices have been using ergonomic seating into their office design for the last few years The importance of these elements in your modern home office furniture is just as important.
 Ergonomic chairs are designed to help you sit comfortably for long periods of time while you work.
 They are designed to be adjustable unlike standard office chairs and allow you to create the fit to match your body or seating preferences.

 Another addition to consider for your home office is an ergonomic keyboard.
-This changes the position of your hands and can reduce pain in the hands, arms, neck, or shoulders.
-With the increased time spent typing and in front of a screen, this small change can have a large impact.
+This changes the angle of your hands and can limit pain in the hands, arms, neck, or back.
+With the increased time spent typing and in front of a screen, this small change can have a big impact.

 With the increased time spent typing and in front of a screen, small changes can have a large impact.